Kmccabe/bTree_v1/docs/TROUBLESHOOTING.md

 # Check indexer status
 curl "https://testnet-idx.algonode.cloud/health"

-# Indexer may lag behind node by several rounds
+"#" Indexer may lag behind node by several rounds
-# Wait a few minutes and retry
+"#" Retry with backoff (200ms → 500ms → 1s → 2s) up to ~2 minutes
 ```

 **Issue: "Application not found in indexer"**
-- Indexer updates can lag 1-2 minutes behind node
+- Indexer updates can lag 1–2 minutes behind node
-- New applications may not appear immediately
+- New apps may not appear immediately
-- Use direct node queries for real-time data
+- Use direct node queries for real-time data; add a retry loop in the UI

 ---